-Academic Pathways overview - Mrs Ellis
+Academic Pathways overview - Mrs Ellis, Miss Lenton and Dr Watts

 - Fortnightly group

 - Support with application skills

 - Academic discussion

 - Guided research tasks

-- Visits
+- Organised mock interviews

 - Personal statement support

+- Support with process

 Application mindset

 - Optimistic as much chance as anyone else - Realistic a small chance a minority will get in, often by quite random chance - Humble you may be among the best at X in all of PHGS... you may be up against the best at X in the UK! - The egg-basket fallacy - Process, not product - Do the process right and make it something to be proud of... it still will be, even if you don't get in!